kaist-cp/cs431/README.md

 - We are NOT going to discuss *new* questions during office hours.
 Before coming to the office hour, please check if there is a similar question on the issue tracker.
-If there isn't, file a new issue and start a discussion there.
+If there isn't, file a new issue and start discussion there.
 The agenda of the office hour will be the issues that are not resolved yet.

 - Emails to the instructor or the head TA should begin with "CS431:" in the subject line, followed